JAPAN NISA · JAPAN iDeCo · U.S. TAXPAYERS · PFIC FORM 8621

 Sale of Japan-listed ETF §1291 gain or MTM disposition Acquisition history, sale proceeds, election status, holding period

-Long-term hold with no sale Annual Form 8621 may still apply Year-end value, shares, account statements, election records
+Long-term hold with no sale Annual reporting review Year-end value, shares, account statements, election records

 The Japanese account may show a clean annual summary.
 Form 8621 does not run on that summary.
 It runs on lots, distributions, basis, dates, FX, and elections.